AMWA-TV/bcp-003/security-proposal.md

 The token request and grant process is illustrated above.
 This diagram shows a client system requesting an access token which it could use to, for example, control IS-05 interfaces on the Node.

-As the diagram shows, passwords SHALL be sent to the authentication server.
-HTTPS SHALL be used; this is absolutely vital that so that these passwords cannot be intercepted.
+In this example, clients send passwords to the authentication server.

+HTTPS SHALL be used to send passwords; this is absolutely vital that so that these passwords cannot be intercepted.

 Once authentication has been successfully completed, the authentication server SHOULD confirm that the client has permissions required for the scope of token it has requested.
 The authentication server SHALL then issue the token to the client.
 Tokens are time limited, and SHALL be renewed with the authentication server once they expire.
 This allows permissions to be revoked by system administrators if required.